 Published on: Jan 17, 2016 @ 20:43 (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-Before news of the cancellation of Group B was made public later in 1986, Ford had already begun working on the second “evolution” model of their RS200.
-It is sometimes referred to as the “RS200 Evolution” or “RS200E”, but is in fact the second evolution version of the rally car.
+Before news of the cancellation of Group B was made public in mid-1986, Ford had already begun working on the next “evolution” model of their RS200.
+It is sometimes referred to as the “RS200 Evolution” or “RS200E”, which is the fully upgraded version of the rally car Ford would have run in the 1987 WRC championship if Group B had not been disbanded.
 A few lucky examples were reported to have been converted to the new spec before the project was cancelled.
-Some had only the “evolution” engine implanted, while a rumored 4 units got the full package that also included slightly revised aerodynamics.
+Some had only the “evolution” engine implanted, while a rumoured 4 units got the full package that also included slightly revised aerodynamics.

 |Group/Class||Formula A – Division 2||Championships: 1 (1991)|